 - Sleep apnea, excessive snoring, and breathing stops at times while asleep

 There is no single test to diagnose PCOS.
-Your doctor will take a medical history, perform a physical exam - possibly including an ultrasound, check your hormone levels, and measure glucose, or sugar levels, in the blood.
+Your doctor will take a medical history, perform a physical exam, possibly including an ultrasound, check your hormone levels, and measure glucose, or sugar levels, in the blood.
 If you are producing too many male hormones, the doctor will make sure it’s from PCOS.
 At the physical exam the doctor will want to evaluate the areas of increased hair growth, so try to allow the natural hair growth for a few days before the visit.
 During a pelvic exam, the ovaries may be enlarged or swollen by the increased number of small cysts.
 This can be seen more easily by vaginal ultrasound, or screening, to examine the ovaries for cysts and the endometrium (the lining of the uterus).
 The uterine lining may become thicker if there has not been a regular period.

-There is no absoluite cure for PCOS.
+There is no absolute cure for PCOS.
 Therefore, it needs to be managed to prevent problems.
 Treatments are based on the symptoms each patient is having and whether she wants to conceive or needs contraception.
 Here are some treatment for managing PCOS: